-2.12.1 After all the components are in their permanent positions, anchor the machine to the floor using the holes located in the blast-machine leg pads and remove the temporary supports.
+2.12.1 Anchor holes are located in the blast-machine leg pads.
+When all the components are in their permanent position, anchor through the holes to secure the machine to the floor and remove the temporary supports.

-2.13 Set Air-Inlet Damper - Figure 9
+2.13 Set Air-Inlet Dampers - Refer to Figure 10

-- 2.13.1 The air-inlet damper is located on the top of the cabinet and must be set to match the cabinet dimensions and reclaimer size.
-The air damper was preset prior to shipment; confirm the initial setting, as noted in paragraph 2.13.2. - 2.13.2 The label on the damper show the settings in degrees.
-The initial setting should align the handle, as noted.
+2.13.1 The air-inlet dampers are located on the top of the cabinet and must be set to match the cabinet dimensions and reclaimer size.
+The air-damper was preset prior to shipment; confirm the initial setting, as noted below.

+2.13.2 The label on the damper show the settings in degrees.
+The initial setting should align the handle to 30 degrees.